Sen. Gobi Announces Streetlight Grants for Paxton & Templeton

-Don't Dry Clean Only
+Don't Dry, Clean Only

-Surprisingly, dry cleaning is far more harmful to the environment than your standard load of laundry done in a conventional washing machine.
+Dry cleaning is far more harmful to the environment than your standard load of laundry done in a conventional washing machine.

 If you have clothes that can be machined washed rather than dry cleaning, try giving them a run through the washer.
 And, if you're in the market for a new wardrobe, don't buy clothes with the "dry-clean only" label on them.